-Tours | Trips | Nile cruises | Excursions | Transfers Tuesday 3rd December 2019
+Samegypt Tours | Trips | Egypt Holiday | Egypt Excursions Tuesday 3rd December 2019

 The Luxor area is a major attraction for tourists in Egypt; it has been a tourist destination since the beginning of tourism.
-Even in ancient times, during the late Dynasties of the Greek and Roman periods, the area drew tourists, and has been doing so ever since.
+Even in ancient times, during the late Dynasties of the Greek and Roman periods, the area drew tourists and has been doing so ever since.
 Today Luxor is well equipped to accommodate tourists with many hotels and in general a tourist industry ready and willing to serve the people from many countries that descend on this area of the Nile Valley every year.
-Tourists will find the colorful sign of restaurant and cafes, as well as bazaars where the usual variety of Egyptian souvenirs can be found.
-The fain alabaster, which is plentiful along the west bank also looking for clay pots which used by the locals Egyptians for cooking, which are more unusual.
-Luxor changes today from a city to open international museum.
-One thing you might notice is that various government and other buildings conform to an ancient building code.
-Particularly, the National bank of Egypt which located near winter palace hotel and the railway station are all designed to appear as pharaonic constructs.
+Tourists will find the colorful sign of restaurants and cafes, as well as bazaars where the usual variety of Egyptian souvenirs can be found.
+The fain alabaster, which is plentiful along the west bank also looking for clay pots used by the locals Egyptians for cooking, which are more unusual.
+Luxor changes today from a city to an open international museum.
+One thing you might notice is that various governments and other buildings conform to an ancient building code.
+Particularly, the National bank of Egypt which located near the winter palace hotel and the railway station are all designed to appear as pharaonic constructs.

 There are many places to visit in Luxor: